 Passionate people and a positive culture lead to better results.
 People are more motivated, are in a better ‘flow’ and focus on the best result.

 Who you are as a leader determines your success.
 Would you like to develop yourself as a manager or leader?
 In our Tailor Made programs and in our traning Transparent International Leadership we challenge you to take your leadership to the next level.

-Join us on 4 September in Driebergen to talk about challenges in international learning programs within organizations
+Join us on 4 June in Driebergen to talk about The Future of Work

-Would you like to join our free information and networking meetup on 4 September 2018 about trends and challenges in Learning & Development within an international context?
-We share our experiences with like-minded professionals such as HR managers, Learning Developers and Managing Directors.
+Would you like to join our free information and networking meetup on 4 June 2019 about the future of work?
+We share our experiences with like-minded professionals such as HR managers, HR directors, Hr Advisors, Learning Developers and Managing Directors.